1.1 Office Staff

-The temporary appointment of public servants to positions within the ministerial office will automatically cease, unless otherwise determined, and these staff members will return to their respective Departments.
+The temporary appointment of public servants to positions within the ministerial office automatically ceases, unless otherwise determined, and these staff members return to their respective Departments.

 Interim staff arrangements for incoming Ministers

-In the case of a change of government, the incoming Minister should sign and send an interim staffing list, including salary levels and commencement dates, must be forwarded to the Premier as soon as practicable.
+In the case of a change of government, the incoming Minister should sign and send an interim staffing list, including salary levels and commencement dates, to the Premier as soon as practicable.

-The Premier’s office will contact the ministerial office and Ministerial Services in regards to a decision
+The Office of the Premier will then advise the ministerial office and Ministerial Services in regards to the Premier’s decision.

-No salary will be payable under the interim arrangements until the Premier’s approval is received from the Office of the Premier.
+No salary will be paid under the interim arrangements until approval is received from the Office of the Premier.

-All interim staffing arrangements will be on a temporary basis pending the finalisation of ministerial staffing arrangements.
+All interim staffing arrangements are on a temporary basis until ministerial staffing arrangements are finalised.

-Following a change of Government, staff members who were formerly employed within the Office of the Leader of the Opposition may be directly translated into positions within Ministers’ offices.
+Staff members who were formerly employed within the Office of the Leader of the Opposition may be directly transitioned into positions within Ministers’ offices following a change of Government.

-Similarly, staff members who were employed within ministerial offices may be directly translated into the Office of the Leader of the Opposition following a change of government.
+Similarly, staff members who were employed within ministerial offices may be directly transitioned into the Office of the Leader of the Opposition following a change of government.